 "An ounce of action is worth a ton of theory." - Ralph Waldo Emerson

-The above quote should say: An ounce of patient action is worth a thousand tons of theory.
+The above quote should say: An ounce of patient action is worth a hundred tons of theory.
 Or: A second of patient action is worth 10 years of procrastination.

 It is patient action that keeps us (honestly) righteous.
 It is patience that helps us to deserve goal attainment.

 "Through patience a ruler can be persuaded, and a gentle tongue can break a bone." - Proverbs 25:15

 Jesus Christ said, "In your patience you shall possess your souls." - Luke 21:19

 "Therefore wait upon me, says the LORD, until the day that I rise up for plunder: for my determination is to gather the nations, that I may assemble the kingdoms, to pour upon them my indignation, even all my fierce anger." - Zephaniah 3:8

 "It is for discipline that you have to endure.
 God is treating you as sons.
 For what son is there whom his father does not discipline?" - Hebrews 12:7